bps10/colorMatch/README.md

 A parameter gui will ask for information about the subject and experimental parameters.
 When

+If using a Windows machine, make sure that Game Bar is disabled.
+To disable: settings > gaming > gamebar

 ## Program behavior

 The colorMatch program creates a fixation dot and two background fields.
 One is superimposed over the AO imaging / leak raster, the second is for matching.